Marriage Counseling Can Help You Regain Closeness

 - Or, if you’ve been married for years.

-Marriage counseling is for anyone and any couple that:
+Marriage counseling is for anyone and any couple that wants to:

-- Wants to grow and learn how to have the marriage they desire
+- Grow and learn how to have the marriage they desire

-- Wants to understand and care for their spouse in good times and in rocky times
+- Understand and care for their spouse in good times and in rocky times

-- Wants to address and heal unresolved issues or trauma that continue to resurface
+- Address and heal unresolved issues or trauma that continue to resurface

-- Wants to enhance their relationship and build on their relationship strengths
+- Enhance their relationship and build on their relationship strengths

 While marriage counseling can help, you have to do your part.
 You have to be a willing participant in the process.
 Sessions, at times may be difficult as you both work toward addressing issues in your marriage.